 3. Borrow Money for your Self-Directed IRA

-You may obtain financing through a loan or mortgage to finance a real estate purchase using a Self-Directed IRA.
-However, two important points must be considered when selecting this option:
+You may obtain financing through a loan or mortgage to finance a real estate purchase using a Real Estate IRA.
+However, you must consider two important points when selecting this option:

 - Loan must be non-recourse – A “prohibited transaction” is a transaction that, directly or indirectly involves the loan of money or other extension of credit between a plan and a disqualified person.
 Normally, when an individual purchases real estate with a mortgage, the traditional loan provides for recourse against the borrower (i.e., personal liability for the mortgage).
 However, if the IRA purchases real estate and secures a mortgage for the purchase, the loan must be non-recourse; otherwise there will be a prohibited transaction.
 A non-recourse loan only uses the property for collateral.
 In the event of default, the lender can collect only the property and cannot go after the IRA itself.

-Before using a Self-Directed IRA to purchase real estate, one should consult with his/her financial or tax advisor to make sure the investment is suitable and right for you.
+Before using a Self-Directed IRA to purchase real estate, consult with a financial or tax advisor.
+This will help to ensure that the investment is suitable and right for you.